 c) the assessing of students on work already completed for the course or

 d) a combination of the above options.

-12.1.3 In regard to 12.1.2 (a) the Executive Dean or Course Coordinator should contact Student Business Services to determine whether there is sufficient time remaining in the examination period to accommodate this option.
+12.1.3 In regard to 12.1.2 (a) the Head of School or Course Coordinator should contact Student Business Services to determine whether there is sufficient time remaining in the examination period to accommodate this option.

 12.1.5 Under the Student Conduct - Governing Policy, any student disrupting an examination can be instantly dismissed from the examination venue at the discretion of the invigilator.
 Where dismissal is the appropriate course of action, the exam supervisor or invigilator documents the incident and provides a report to the Director, Student Services and Engagement, who will notify the student and make a report to the Pro Vice-Chancellor (Students), as per the Student General Misconduct - Procedures.

 13. Procedures for dealing with cheating in central examinations

 13.1 In central examinations, it is generally an invigilator who detects cheating or an attempt to cheat.
 The student may be permitted to complete the examination, provided that further infringing conduct can be prevented or the unauthorised material is removed.
 The invigilator should inform the student that an Incident Report is to be submitted to the relevant Head of School.

 13.2 The invigilator must in the case of a central examination provide a written Incident Report to the Director, Student Services and Engagement, immediately after the examination.
 If the cheating includes the use of unauthorised material this should be confiscated (including objects such as calculators or writing implements) and should accompany the invigilator's report.
 Any items of value will be returned to the student as soon as possible.